The supervisory team comprises:

 Wet pastures along the Thames, Oxfordshire, represent areas of natural beauty and historic biodiversity.
-However, modern management has particularly negatively impacted on invertebrate communities.
-These are important both in their own right, but also as food resources for other trophic levels like farmland birds.
+However, modern management has had particularly negative impacts on invertebrate communities.
+These are important both, but also as food resources for other trophic levels like farmland birds.

 3. veterinary treatment of livestock and the effects of agricultural medicines, including nematicides and muscicides.